MassShootingTracker/mst2grc/README.md

 ### 2. Run in Dev Mode

-You can either run wsgi.py which starts a local webserver at `http://127.0.0.1:5000` or run MSTtoGRC directly.
+You can either run wsgi.py which starts a local webserver at `http://127.0.0.1:5000` or run mst2grc directly.

 ### 3. Run in production

-This requires a webserver with a properly configured wsgi module, such as mod_wsgi/Apachi or uwsgi/nginx.
+This requires a webserver with a properly configured wsgi module, such as mod_wsgi/Apachi or gunicorn/nginx.
 The setup of these are beyond the scope of these instructions.

-A sample flask wsgi script can be found in wsgi.py.
+A sample bottle wsgi script can be found in wsgi.py.

 ### 4. Navigate to endpoint and refresh from google docs.